 - Law No. 18,730 ratified the Convention on Offences and Certain Other Acts Committed On Board Aircraft signed in Tokyo on 14 September 1963.

 - Law No. 19,793 ratified the Convention for the Suppression of Unlawful Seizure of Aircraft signed at The Hague on 16 December 1970.

 - Law No. 27,357, published in the Official Gazette on 2 June 2017, whereby Argentina ratified the Convention on Mobile Equipment and its Protocol on Matters Specific to Aircraft Equipment, signed in Cape Town, Republic of South Africa, on 16 November 2001.

 ii Internal and other non-convention carriage

-The Aeronautical Code has been approved by Law No. 17,285.
+The Aeronautical Code was approved by Law No. 17,285.
 It has been amended by Law No. 22,390 and Executive Order No. 326/82.
-Resolution No. 1532/98 issued by the Ministry of Economy, Works, and Public Services established regulations applicable to the general conditions for the contract of carriage.
+Resolution No. 1532/98 issued by the Ministry of Economy, Works, and Public Services establishes regulations applicable to the general conditions for the contract of carriage.

 iii General aviation regulation

 Article 36 of the Aeronautical Code sets forth that any equipment or mechanisms that may fly in the airspace and that would be suitable to transport people or things will be considered as aircraft.